 ST. PAUL, Minn., March 8, 2018—AgriBank today announced the results of elections for four positions on its 18-member board of directors as well as the return of its chair and vice chair.
 The elections took place this week at the AgriBank 2018 Annual Meeting in Chandler, Arizona.

 Matt Walther, of Centerville, Ind., has a farming operation consisting of 2,000 row crop acres of corn, soybeans and wheat, and a 120-head cow/calf herd.
 He has served on the AgriBank Board of Directors since 2011.

 Keri Votruba, of Hemingford, Neb., owns and operates a family farming operation consisting of wheat, corn, alfalfa, peas, sunflowers, cow/calf and a background lot.
 He has served on the AgriBank board since 2004.

-AgriBank is one of the largest banks within the national Farm Credit System, with nearly $100 billion in total assets.
-Under the Farm Credit System’s cooperative structure, AgriBank is primarily owned by 17 affiliated Farm Credit Associations.
+AgriBank is one of the largest banks within the national Farm Credit System, with nearly $105 billion in total assets.
+Under the Farm Credit System’s cooperative structure, AgriBank is primarily owned by 14 Farm Credit Associations.
 The AgriBank District covers America’s Midwest, a 15-state area stretching from Wyoming to Ohio and Minnesota to Arkansas.
-With about half of the nation’s cropland located in the AgriBank District, and nearly 100 years of experience, the Bank and its Association owners have significant expertise in providing financial products and services for rural communities and agriculture.
+With about half of the nation’s cropland located in the AgriBank District and over 100 years of experience, the Bank and its Association owners have significant expertise in providing financial products and services for rural communities and agriculture.
 For more information, please visit www.AgriBank.com.